jenpaulhus/decompose-jacobians/README.md

 The program will return an error if a group not represented as a permutation group is entered as input and if the internal code cannot convert the group to a permutation group.
 The user will be prompted  to enter it as a permutation group.

-All subgroups and conjugacy classes are labeled as Magma labels them for the permutation group (either as entered by the user or as computed from the function `ConvertToPerm` which is in the file `genvectors.m`).
+All subgroups and conjugacy classes are labeled as Magma labels them for the permutation group (either as entered by the user or as computed from the function `ConvertToPerm` which is in the file `genvectors.mag`).